primiano/perfetto-docs/docs/quickstart/metrics.md

 - The [metrics documentation](/docs/TODO.md) gives a more in-depth look into metrics including a short walkthrough on how to build an experimental metric from scratch.
 - The [metrics reference](/docs/TODO.md) gives a comprehensive list of all the available metrics including descriptions of their fields.
-- The [common tasks](/docs/TODO.md) page gives a list of steps on how new metrics can be added to the trace processor.
+- The [common tasks](/docs/TODO.md) page gives a list of steps on how new metrics can be added to the trace processor.¢